City of Evil: Artwork

+Music videos

 City of Evil features four music videos (one for each single).
-On May 4, 2005, the band released a promotional video for "Burn It Down", which was done in the same way as "Unholy Confessions" from Waking the Fallen (live footage with dubbed music).
+On June 2, 2005, the band released a promotional video for "Burn It Down", which was done in the same way as "Unholy Confessions" from Waking the Fallen (live footage with dubbed music).
 The video was directed by Nick Wickham.
 On July 28, 2005, their first professional video for a song on the album, "Bat Country", was released.
 It was directed by Marc Klasfeld.
 On February 6, 2006, "Beast and the Harlot" was released.
 This was a few weeks after it had been leaked on YouTube.
 It was directed by Tony Petrossian.
-On June 7, 2006, the music video for Seize the Day was released, and on June 30 it was released on Avenged Sevenfold's MySpace.
+On June 30, 2006, the music video for Seize the Day was released on Avenged Sevenfold's MySpace and YouTube.
 The video was directed by Wayne Isham.

 Reception

-The album debuted at No. 30 on the Billboard 200 selling over 30,000 copies.
+The album debuted at No. 30 on the Billboard 200, selling over 30,000 copies.

+Critical reception to the album was generally positive.
 Rolling Stone praised the guitar work, giving the album three out of a possible five stars.
-Johnny Loftus of Allmusic rated the album three-and-a-half stars out of five and commented "...Avenged Sevenfold gets all the pieces right, and sound like they're having more fun here than in the scattershot approach of the first couple records".
-The British version of the German magazine, Metal Hammer gave the album an eight out of ten rating with Katie Parsons concluding "They have done it their way, they're having fun and who the hell can blame them?".
+Johnny Loftus of AllMusic rated the album three-and-a-half stars out of five, saying that the album's experimentation is "all totally metal, and refreshingly unmarred by attempts to fit too many jumbled genres in. [...]
+Avenged Sevenfold gets all the pieces right, and sound like they're having more fun here than in the scattershot approach of the first couple records."
+The British version of the German magazine Metal Hammer gave the album an eight out of ten rating with Katie Parsons concluding "They have done it their way, they're having fun and who the hell can blame them?".

 In addition, "Bat Country" was one of the breakout singles of 2005, reaching No. 2 on the Billboard Hot Mainstream Rock Tracks, No. 6 on the Billboard Modern Rock Tracks, and No. 1 on MTV's Total Request Live.
 Additionally, the band won Best New Artist at the 2006 MTV Video Music Awards, beating out Rihanna, Panic! at the Disco, James Blunt, Angels & Airwaves and Chris Brown.

 Track listing

-All songs credited to Avenged Sevenfold.